+What is your worth?
 Who determines your self worth?
 Is it your past, society, family, spouse, girlfriend/boyfriend, how many likes you get on social media or is it yourself?
 Knowing your worth might be something foreign to you.
-If you haven’t given it much thought, wrestle with the concept and/or experience feelings of unworthiness, then this is for you too.
-No matter where you find yourself let this be a reminder for you, and if anyone comes to mind while reading this Blog, please feel free to share.
+If you haven’t given it much thought, are wrestling with the concept and experienced feelings of unworthiness, then this is for you.
+No matter where you find yourself let this be a reminder for you, and if anyone comes to mind while reading this blog, please feel free to share.
 It might just be the encouragement that someone is looking for!

-When I have asked clients so what is it that you like about yourself the answer does not always easy.
-We can sometimes be led to believe that we must remain humble and not talk ourselves up or admire the qualities that each one of us uniquely brings to the table.
+When I have asked individuals what they like about themselves, the answer is not always easy.
+We can sometimes believe that we must remain humble and not talk ourselves up or admire the qualities that each of us uniquely brings to the table.
 A healthy view of ourselves is vital if we are going to be the best version of ourselves and give the best to those we love.